tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust-wasm.md

 `npm install` within `www/`
 : to install all the dependencies
-: like the dev serverr and the `webpack` JS bundler
+: like the dev server and the `webpack` JS bundler
 : alternatives include Parcel and Rollup
 : the bundler isn't strictly required
-* it seems that
+* it seems that `wasm-app` is quite ol

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE0ODc1ODEwMyw2ODA4NTIwODUsLTE1MD
+eyJoaXN0b3J5IjpbLTYwNjkwOTUzNSwxMTQ4NzU4MTAzLDY4MD
-EwNjk0MDMsNjAxMjAzNTg5LDEyMjQxNzg3MjQsLTE3MjIyNjQy
+g1MjA4NSwtMTUwMTA2OTQwMyw2MDEyMDM1ODksMTIyNDE3ODcy
-MjRdfQ==
+NCwtMTcyMjI2NDIyNF19
 -->